techSaswata/DarkMeet/README.md

 ## 📞 Support

-For support, email support@darkmeet.com or join our Discord community.
+For support, join our Discord community.

 ---

-**Built with ❤️ by techSaswata**
+**Built with ❤️ by techy**